Project-Herophilus/IntegrationFramework-HDF/README.md

    run and any libraries need to be pulled down they can.<br/>
 5. Something to view Kafka topics with as you are developing, validating and implementing any solution.

-## Testing
-In order to assist anyone implementing or testing this specific reference architecture we have in the put a series of assets in place.

-### Test Data
-To ensure resources have a variety of data to leverage for complete testing into our main assets [area](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Testing/TestData).
-We have put testing data into specifically defined directories to ensure it is simply to find and leverage.

-#### API - Testing
-When it comes to any solution that leverages APIs they can be tested by leveraging our published Postman collections.
-#### API - Published Postman Content
-Here is the general invite to the [PostmanCollection](https://app.getpostman.com/join-team?invite_code=2ad1e1b6b06ad4f377a54466d8136417&ws=7d70ed7c-dd18-48d6-95ec-f325d13e67f3).
-Or, you can leverage the published [PostmanCollections](https://universal-capsule-967150.postman.co/users/3200250), they are named by community and specific reference architecture they support.